Exchange-traded funds (ETFs) have become increasingly popular among UK investors. But ETFs are also rich targets for active trading.

 #1.
 Take an ETF Trading Course

 This guide is a great place to start learning about ETF trading in the UK.
 But if you want hands-on help and ETF trading strategy advice, we recommend taking an ETF trading course.
-There are tons of courses online offered by professional ETF traders and even some ETF brokers.
+There are tons of courses online offered by professional ETF traders and even some of the best ETF brokers.

 #2.
 Pick up an ETF Trading Book